peavey2787/Max-Gpu-Roi/README.md

 Or

-Click the edit button nearest the gpu lists.
-Then find the gpu you are looking for and click it, then click the Ebay Link.
+Select the Default gpu list and click the edit button.
+Next find the gpu you are looking for and click it, then click the Ebay Link.
 If that isn't the right gpu/item then you can use the dropdown menu to select the next cheapest option.

-## Why do I sometimes get the wrong gpu when I click on an Ebay Link?
+## Why do I sometimes get the wrong gpu, or no gpu at all, when I click on an Ebay Link?

 Unfortunetly, it is out of my skill set to search each ebay images for every gpu listing in order to get all of the necessary information, because sometimes a seller will only post the important details in an image.
 I have done my best to create an algorithm that can find the cheapest gpu from a reputable seller on ebay.